GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools-for-stott-robots-handler.md

 This summer, the Netcel Development team and I took part in Optimizely's Opal Hackathon.
 The challenge from Optimizely was to extend Opal's abilities by creating tools that would wrap actual business flows allowing Opal to focus on inputs and outputs in a conversational context.
 Our initial submission was to develop event management tooling that would integrate with Optimizely SAAS Content Management System, Optimizely Content Management Platform and Eventbrite.

-Optimizely has created SDKs for creating Opal Tools in C#, JavaScript and Python to accelerate the process of developing tools, we opted to use the C# SDK due to language familiarity.
+Optimizely has created SDKs in C#, JavaScript and Python to accelerate the process of developing Opal Tools, we opted to use the C# SDK due to language familiarity.
 This SDK required us to create static classes and methods that performed the tool actions while the SDK itself managed the routing for the tools and provided the discovery endpoint in its entirety.
 After delivering several tools for the hackathon I reflected on the SDK and how it was achieving our goals.
 As the routing was managed by the SDK, it really limited our ability to create our own controllers or to consider other hosting options such as Azure Functions.
 As the owner and maintainer of two Optimizely Add-ons I started to think about how this could work with PaaS CMS Add-ons.

 I concluded that if I wanted to add Opal tools to my Add-ons that I would have to consider not using the SDK at all for the following reasons:

 - To avoid conflict with CMS Implementations that have tools as part of their delivery.
 - To avoid conflict with other CMS Add-ons that also attempted to use the SDK.
-- To keep Discovery and Tool endpoints in the same routing structure as the rest of my add-on.
+- To keep Discovery and Tool endpoints in the same routing structure as the rest of my Add-on.
 - To apply custom bearer token validation and controller responses.

 ## Opal Tool Requirements

 When we consider that Opal Tools are simply REST APIs with a specific JSON requirement, we realise that this is something we have been delivering for years.
-There are essentially two flavours of endpoint; the discovery api which tells Opal about your endpoints and how to call them and then your endpoints themselves.
+There are essentially two flavours of endpoint; the discovery endpoint which describes your tools to Opal and then your tool endpoints themselves.

 ### Discovery Endpoint